"Together, A New Start!"

 Recently Completed Transportation Projects include:

-Rippon Landing Neighborhood Park Parking Lot: This project constructed a parking lot at the Rippon Landing Neighborhood Park for visitors to the park, Neabsco Creek Boardwalk and the Rippon Landing Historic Home.
+• Rippon Landing Neighborhood Park Parking Lot: This project constructed a parking lot at the Rippon Landing Neighborhood Park for visitors to the park, Neabsco Creek Boardwalk, and the Rippon Landing Historic Home.

-Express Lane Sidewalk: This project constructed a missing section of the sidewalk at the front of the Woodbridge VRE station to improve commuter safety.
+• Express Lane Sidewalk: This project constructed a missing section of the sidewalk at the front of the Woodbridge VRE station to improve commuter safety.
 The project also replaced three ramps.

-Horner Road Sidewalk: This project constructed a missing sidewalk section with 360 feet of new sidewalk along Horner Road ending at Kilby Elementary School.
+• Horner Road Sidewalk: This project constructed a missing sidewalk section with 360 feet of new sidewalk along Horner Road ending at Kilby Elementary School.

 Supervisor Franklin’s Accomplishments:

-Elected as Chair of OmniRide, Prince William County’s transportation system;
+• Elected as Chair of OmniRide, Prince William County’s transportation system.

-Serves on the Operation’s Board of the Virginia Railway Express;
+• Serves on the Operations Board of the Virginia Railway Express.

-Ushered in the second phase of the Route 1 widening to be completed in 2022;
+• Ushered in the second phase of the Route 1 widening to be completed in 2022.

-Overseeing the design study of the overpass ramp connecting Annapolis Way to Belmont Way;
+• Overseeing the design study of the overpass ramp connecting Annapolis Way to Belmont Way.

-Completed reconstruction of the Annapolis Way intersection;
+• Completed reconstruction of the Annapolis Way intersection.

-Completion of the Gordon Blvd intersection where traffic switched to the new pavement between Horner Road and Route 1;
+• Completion of the Gordon Blvd intersection where traffic switched to the new pavement between Horner Road and Route 1.

-Overseeing the parking garage design for the Rippon VRE station;
+• Overseeing the parking garage design for the Rippon VRE station.

 EDUCATION

 Many of our schools on the eastern end have become increasingly overcrowded.
 In turn, this has resulted in many of our kids going to classes in trailers.
-I will make it a priority to work with the Prince William County School Board to finally give them the resources they need to build more schools, improve the infrastructure of existing schools and to help make Woodbridge the model for academic success.
+I will make it a priority to work with the Prince William County School Board to finally give them the resources they need to build more schools, improve the infrastructure of existing schools, and help make Woodbridge the model for academic success.

 Supervisor Franklin’s Accomplishments:

-Helped to secure additional funding during COVID-19 for technology and Personal Protection Equipment for teachers and students;
+• Helped to secure additional funding during COVID-19 for technology and Personal Protection Equipment for teachers and students.

-Working to support equitable boundary lines for the new Potomac Shores Middle School;
+• Working to support equitable boundary lines for the new Potomac Shores Middle School.

-Working to build a new elementary school.
+• Working to build a new elementary school.

 REACHING UNDERSERVED COMMUNITIES